kamalsbai/Active-Directory/README.md

 - **Clear, security-minded documentation and reproducible labs.**

 **Suggested CV bullets you can adapt:**
-- “Built reproducible Active Directory lab demonstrating enumeration, Kerberoasting concepts, lateral movement patterns, and DC hardening — documented detections and mitigations.”
+- “Built reproducible Active Directory lab demonstrating enumeration, Kerberoasting concepts, lateral movement patterns, and DC hardening, documented detections and mitigations.”
 - “Produced hands-on AD exercises to validate endpoint and SIEM detections in a controlled environment.”

 ---